DeclarativeHub/ReactiveKit/README.md

 disposable.dispose()
 ```

-> In actual implementation of `Signal` in ReactiveKit there are additional mechanisms that prevent events from being sent when the signal is disposed so there is a guarantee that no events will be received after the signal is disposed.
+> For the actual implementation of `Signal` in ReactiveKit there are additional mechanisms that prevent events from being sent when the signal is disposed so there is a guarantee that no events will be received after the signal is disposed.
 Any events sent from the producer after the signal is disposed are ignored.

 > In ReactiveKit, signals are automatically disposed when they terminate with either a `.completed` or `.failed` event.